EU probes Air France/Delta transatlantic pacts

-BRUSSELS EU antitrust regulators are investigating whether pricing and capacity pacts between Air France-KLM, Alitalia and Delta Air Lines Inc on routes between Europe and North America are bad for passengers.
+BRUSSELS EU antitrust regulators are investigating whether pricing and capacity pacts between Air France-KLM (AIRF.PA), Alitalia and Delta Air Lines Inc (DAL.N) on routes between Europe and North America are bad for passengers.

 The European Commission said in a statement on Friday that such deals could breach EU antitrust rules.